 This makes taking in recommendations somewhat tricky as even the worst neighborhood pizza joint could have a decent following and give it glowing reviews.
 But if you don't know what the person looks for in a pizza, you may not understand what the big deal is about when you try it for yourself.

 So when it comes to us reviewing pizza, we wanted to set out a fairly straight forward set of criteria that we look for in a good pizza- one that can be applied to all of our reviews.

 Our global criteria is to answer the eternal question: “what makes this pizza stand out from a neighborhood pizza joint?”
 We'd like to think you know the type when we say “neighborhood pizza joint”- they're the corner shops that all seem to use the same low-quality ingredients, are dripping with grease, and have relatively bland flavor.

 As pizza lovers we can eat this all day without thinking twice, but it isn't to say we enjoy it much beyond the convenience aspect of it being literally just across the street.

 For our reviews, we wanted to find the shops that stand out as being better- be it for their crust, toppings, sauce, sides, or any number of combinations.
 These are the kind of things we want to find on our quest for the best pizza in Pittsburgh.

-A Few Notes: This guide is only to be taken as a list of places we’ve been to and reviewed on our site so far.
+A Few Notes: This guide is only to be taken as a list of places we've been to and reviewed on our site so far.
 It is not comprehensive.
-If you would like to make a recommendation please comment or email us at email@example.com.
+If you would like to make a recommendation, please comment below or contact us!

 We are also not accounting for sides or other menu items in our rankings here- only the pizzas themselves.